abdelrhmanwahdan/topic-modelling/README.md

 # topic-modelling
-identifying which topic is discussed in a document which is called topic modelling using Latent Dirichlet Allocation (LDA) : a widely used topic modelling technique.
+identifying which topic is discussed in a document which is called topic modeling using Latent Dirichlet Allocation (LDA) : a widely used topic modeling technique.